-Page themes lets you create consistent designs for your pages.
+With Page themes, you can create consistent designs for your pages using backgrounds, color palate, fonts, and layout.

 How Page Themes work